cpraveen/cpraveen.github.io/talks.md

 </li>

 <li>
-Two lectures given to bachelors students at St. Joseph College on ``Numerical methods for partial differential equations", as part of a workshop  on mathematics sponsored by Indian Academy of Science, 31 Jan 2009. (<a href="http://math.tifrbng.res.in/~praveen/slides/pde1.pdf">Lecture 1</a>), (<a href="http://math.tifrbng.res.in/~praveen/slides/pde2.pdf">Lecture 2</a>)
+Two lectures given to bachelors students at St. Joseph College on "Numerical methods for partial differential equations", as part of a workshop  on mathematics sponsored by Indian Academy of Science, 31 Jan 2009. (<a href="http://math.tifrbng.res.in/~praveen/slides/pde1.pdf">Lecture 1</a>), (<a href="http://math.tifrbng.res.in/~praveen/slides/pde2.pdf">Lecture 2</a>)
 </li>

 <li>